sellorm/alsoran/README.md

 alsoran update -r /path/to/repo
 ```

-alsoRAN aso features a built in server for serving the repo over the network.
+alsoRAN also features a built in server for serving the repo over the network.

 This can be started using: